rohan-27p/Hacktober2024-Web_Development--GoHacktober/README.md

 The design for this project is provided in Figma.
 To implement it:

 1. **Access the Design:**
-   - Get the Figma design file from the [provided link](#https://www.figma.com/design/QogmRqrj6iyCGj15lB0xfb/Untitled?node-id=0-1&t=rj2vv8uLHGUdUJMZ-1) (make sure you have the link to the Figma file).
+   - Get the Figma design file from the [Figmalink](https://www.figma.com/design/QogmRqrj6iyCGj15lB0xfb/Untitled?node-id=0-1&t=rj2vv8uLHGUdUJMZ-1)
 2. **Analyze the Design:**
    - Break down the design into reusable components such as `Header`, `Footer`, `Button`, `Card`, etc.
    - Identify global styles and themes (like colors, fonts, and spacings) that can be applied throughout the project.